Joe Clifford Faust: Thief Media

-On February 16, 2011, Faust announced on his blog that he had created a publishing company called Thief Media as an organ to distribute his out-of-print novels in ebook formats.
+On February 16, 2011, Faust announced on his blog that he had created a publishing company called Thief Media as an outlet to distribute his out-of-print novels in e-book formats.
 Releases began with the Amazon Kindle version of "A Death of Honor" on June 9, the previously unpublished "The Mushroom Shift" on December 12, 2011, and "The Company Man" on July 14, 2012.
 Another previously unpublished novel, "Trust" is scheduled to for publication as well.
 Faust also announced the completion of a new novel in the same post.

 Amazon Kindle Press

 On December 13, 2014, Amazon's Kindle Press announced the selection of Faust's thriller "Drawing Down the Moon" from the Kindle Scout program for publication.
 As with all Kindle Scout participating writers, Faust had entered his novel into the program the previous month for a 30-day period in which readers could nominate his work.
 According to Amazon's Kindle Scout, "Kindle Scout is reader-powered publishing for new, never-before-published books.
 It's a place where readers help decide if a book gets published."

 Drawing Down the Moon 's publication marks the first time Faust has published a novel outside of the science fiction genre (with the exception of his own Thief Media's release of The Mushroom Shift) as well as his first newly written published novel since 1997.